String Quartet No. 14 in A flat major, Op. 105, B193

 approx. 32 min.

-Dvorak began writing his Quartet in A flat major just before he was due to leave the United States for his homeland.
-He started on the sketch in New York at the end of March 1895 but, after completing 111 bars, he laid it aside (presumably because he had to prepare for his departure) and only returned to the sketch in December of that year, once back in Prague.
+Dvořák began writing his String Quartet in A flat major just before he was due to leave the United States for his homeland.
+He started on the sketch in New York at the end of March 1895 but, after completing 111 bars, he laid it aside and only returned to the sketch in December of that year, once back in Prague.
 In the meantime he wrote his String Quartet in G major (November–December 1895), hence the Quartet in A flat major has a lower opus number even though it was finished afterwards.
 Both works herald the last stage of the composer’s career and, at the same time, these are his last compositions in the domain of absolute music.
-The quartets appeared after an unusually long break of four months which Dvorak probably took in order to rest after his two-and-a-half years in America.
-The outcome of this lengthy period of inactivity was a surfeit of ideas thus, just two days after completing Quartet in G major, Dvorak reached once more for his New York sketch for the Quartet in A flat major, and finished it in under three weeks.
-Of his original sketch he used only the exposition in the first movement; from the development section onwards, he approached the quartet from an entirely different perspective.
+The quartets appeared after an unusually long break of four months which Dvořák probably took in order to rest after his two-and-a-half years in America.
+The outcome of this lengthy period of inactivity was a surfeit of ideas thus, just two days after completing Quartet in G major, Dvořák reached once more for his New York sketch for the Quartet in A flat major, and finished it in under three weeks.
+Of his original sketch he used only the exposition in the first movement; from the development section onwards, he approached the work from an entirely different perspective.

 The first movement begins with a slow introduction which, first in the cello, then gradually in the other instruments, anticipates the main theme.
 The quartet boasts a wealth of ideas, particularly in the treatment of the main theme, which undergoes various modifications even as it is first introduced in the exposition; its individual partial elements then co-create various contrasting musical figures.
 The second subject features a distinctive rhythm constructed around a succession of triplets.
 The skilfully conceived development section first incorporates individual motivic cells from the main subject, which are later “encroached upon” by the second subject.
 The music in the development gradually becomes more agitated, leading to the recapitulation which, surprisingly, does not begin in A flat major, but in G major.
 The recapitulation follows its traditional course, to be followed by a coda at the end which further intensifies the prevailing joyous mood of the movement.